ZhgChg.Li

 extension OldWKWebViewController: WKNavigationDelegate {

-// MARK - iOS WKWebView's navigationAction Delegate, used to decide how to handle the link to be loaded
+// MARK - iOS WKWebView navigationAction Delegate, used to decide how to handle the upcoming link

-// Always call decisionHandler(.allow) or decisionHandler(.cancel) at the end
+// Must call decisionHandler(.allow) or decisionHandler(.cancel) at the end

-// decisionHandler(.cancel) will interrupt the loading of the page
+// decisionHandler(.cancel) will stop loading the upcoming page

 func webView(_ webView: WKWebView, decidePolicyFor navigationAction: WKNavigationAction, decisionHandler: @escaping (WKNavigationActionPolicy) -> Void) {